 And the even less serious Overanalyzed series by Girls Heart Geeks on Youtube.

-David Yost (Billy, the first Blue Ranger) hid from the fandom after the show ended, as he revealed in 2010 he was gay and that he quit the show after being thrown way too many homophobic slurs by the behind-the-camera staff and nobody would do anything about it.
-You can understand that he probably doesn't think of the fandom as an Old Shame, and the interview where he reveals this makes clear that he enjoyed the actual role of Billy, but the behind-the-scenes problems ruined the experience for him.
+David Yost (Billy, the first Blue Ranger) hid from the fandom after the show ended, as he revealed in a 2010 interview he was gay and that he quit the show after being thrown way too many homophobic slurs by the behind-the-camera staff and nobody would do anything about it.
+Though the behind-the-scenes problems ruined the experience for him, Yost made it clear that he still enjoyed the experience of playing Billy, greatly appreciates the fans' kindness and sympathy, and has apparently maintained ties with the other actors (as evidenced by a recent photograph of him, Jason David Frank, and Walter Jones eating lunch together).
+When Saban invited him to cameo in Super Megaforce, Yost declined, comparing it to an abusive ex trying to get back together with you.

 The only known actor who was known to have considered the show to be an old shame is Danny Slavin (Leo, the Red Galaxy Ranger), who only did the role to pay for law school.
 He nearly sat out the "Forever Red" reunion and forced production to use a Fake Shemp like they did with Aurico, but was talked into filming a few unmorphed scenes late in the process.
 He later also returned for Super Megaforce's version of the Legend War, despite having not acted in 10 years.